mxjp/gluon/README.md

 );
 ```

-Note, that jsx fragments in gluon return their children as is.
+Jsx fragments return their children as is.
 ```tsx
 <>Hello World!</>; // => string
 <>foo{42}</>; // => ["foo", 42]